HusakYurii/DOM-renderer/README.md

 ```

-The example above will generate an html tree, like this
+The example above will generate an html tree, like this (ckeck [online](https://husakyurii.github.io/DOM-renderer/.) )

 ```html